What is AHPRA?

 You will be invited by the Board to respond.
 While optional, we advise this be prepared and submitted by the due date with appropriate supporting documentation:

-NSW members - Your notification will come through The Dental Council of New South Wales.
+NSW members - Your notification will come from The Dental Council of New South Wales (DCNSW).

 Scheme members - Australian Dental Association Branch members in Western Australia should contact the Dental Cases Panel on (08) 9211 5600 or email firstname.lastname@example.org